6 Smart Ways to Manage Your Health with Renal Disease

 Aim for 30 minutes of exercise a day.
 Pick an activity you enjoy, and make it a habit.
 Try yoga, walking, or a fitness class.
 You'll feel better and be healthier.

 When you have renal disease, your food choices matter.
-But learning to manage your condition with these tips can also protect your health and your kidneys.
+But learning to manage your condition with these kidney health tips can also help you protect your kidneys and general well-being.